rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 command to work.

 Putting everything together, we have an attack that looks very similar to how we exploited the 32-bit binary.
-The big different is that added the additional step to call our gadget and load the address of "/bin/sh" into `rdi`.
+The big difference is that added the additional step to call our gadget and load the address of "/bin/sh" into `rdi`.

 ```python